nmavuso/cuda_monte_carlo_ray_tracer/README.md

 ## Summary

-The GPU implementation achieve a 7x speed UP compared to a CPU version.
+The GPU implementation achieve a 7x speed up compared to a CPU version.

 ## Overview